nishsethi0143/nishsethi0143/README.md

 - ✅ **Fake News Detection using NLP** (TF-IDF + RandomForest + XGBoost)
 - ✅ **Fraud Detection System** (SMOTE + Logistic Regression + ROC/AUC)
-- 📌 To be uploaded on GitHub on 1 Sep 2025.

 ---